GrimIrani/sing-box-converter/README.md

-# sing-box-converter
+# sing-box converter
-Convert any ss , vmess/vless, trojan, wireguard to sing-box.
+it's a lib(+GUI) tool to convert any proxy to sing-box.